angularsen/UnitsNet/README.md

 ==============

 * It is not an equation solver.
-* It does not dynamically figure out the units after a calculation.
+* It does not figure out the units after a calculation.

 Work In Progress
 ================

+* Not all conversions are unit tested yet.
-* Write tests for all conversions.
+* Document all the data structures, units and conversions.
-* Example code.

 Want To Contribute?
 ===================
+* The documentation could need some help.
+* Add new units and conversions.
+Make sure to add unit tests for it.

-I will try my best to consider all pull requests.
+Just send a pull request and I will try my best to get it in.